 There are special occasions for the boarders including themed suppers at key dates such as Halloween, and Chinese New Year.
 All the boarders get to attend the main school events such as concerts and plays.
-The Christmas boarding weekend is a particular highlight of the boarding calendar, which involves skating in St Andrew's Square, a theatre trip to watch a pantomime as well as carols by the tree with parents.
-Barbeques are held on various evenings during the summer term.
+The Christmas boarding weekend is a particular highlight of the boarding calendar, which involves skating in the Christmas Market on Prince's Street, a theatre trip to watch a pantomime as well as carols under the tree with parents.
+Barbeques are held on various evenings during the summer term, including two divisional barbeques where two divisions buddy up together, light the barbeques and play games on the lawn and pitches.
 Burns Night is also a special evening for the Form 8s, during which they dress up and enjoy a full evening of music, speeches, feasting and reeling.